thatwonguy/Local_LLM_GenAI/README.md

 # Local_LLM_Chatbot
 This solution needs internet access to use api calls through the ollama software, similar to how you need access for ChatGPT, but nonetheless, it is still a very effective and powerful alternative and takes away the monopoly from ChatGPT.

-A Chatbot application that uses open-source LLMs for chatting that can be used for General Chat, Code Generation, and all other use cases of Chatbots like ChatGPT.
-The response is very fast on a local PC with 16gb DDR4 Ram and an RTX 3060m with Microsoft Phi3 model.

 ## Prerequisites
 ### This repo assumes you already have Ollama and a model installed.
 1. You have to go to https://ollama.com/ and download and install ollama software on your local machine.